fo76utils/fo76utils/doc/wrldview.md

 * **-debug INT**: Set debug render mode (0: disabled, 1: reference form IDs as 0xRRGGBB, 2: depth \* 16 or 64, 3: normals, 4: diffuse texture only, 5: light only).
 * **-w FORMID**: Form ID of world, cell, or object to render.
 A table of game and DLC world form IDs can be found in [SConstruct.maps](../SConstruct.maps).
 * **-rq INT**: Set render quality (0 to 15, defaults to 0).
 Normal mapping is enabled at 4 or above, specular/cube map reflections and PBR materials on objects from 8, and from 12 also on terrain.
 Adding 2 to the value enables rendering all supported object types, while adding 1 enables the use of pre-combined meshes.
+* **-ft INT**: Minimum frame time in milliseconds.
+The display is updated after this amount of time during rendering.

 ### Texture options